The Monthly Costs Associated With Running A Towing Business.

 Depending on the age of your truck, the type of truck and bed you buy, how well it’s maintained, and how you use it, your repairs and maintenance will vary.
-I would suggest not buying anything that’s 7 years or older, that’s because, for the most part, these truck will have racked up the mileage, and even though it might look good and sound good, there may still have been neglect that’s too far gone to remedy.
-Maintaining your truck is one of simplest ways to avoid or put-off costly repairs.
-Checking oil and other fluids daily, changing oil per manufacturer’s suggestions, lubricate all moving parts on both the chassis and bed increases the life and usefulness of your tow truck.
+I would suggest not buying anything that’s seven years or older, that’s because, for the most part, these trucks will have racked up the mileage, and even though it might look good and sound good, there may still have been neglect that’s too far gone to remedy.
+Maintaining your truck is one of the simplest ways to avoid or put off costly repairs.
+Checking the oil and other fluids daily, changing the oil per the manufacturer’s suggestions, and lubricating all moving parts on both the chassis and bed increase the life and usefulness of your tow truck.
 Another factor that can decrease the frequency of repair is not using your truck and bed outside the manufacturer’s suggestions.
-Both your Cab & Chassis as well as your bed have specific capacities and load limits that must be adhered to avoid damage and to keep everyone safe.
+Both your Cab & Chassis, as well as your bed, have specific capacities and load limits that must be adhered to avoid damage and keep everyone safe.

 Marketing $1500- (Variable but expect to invest this minimum)

-Marketing your towing business is a must, unfortunately, this is the most overlooked part of growing a towing business.
-Rather than thinking of customer acquisition as something that should be addressed head-on with a decided budget, most tow company owners use a “Field of Dreams” approach, thinking all they have to do is put a sign on their truck and the calls will start rolling in.
-And when the calls don’t start coming in as quickly as expected, they land square in the lap of the motor clubs.
+Marketing your towing business is a must.
+Unfortunately, this is the most overlooked part of growing a towing business.
+Rather than thinking of customer acquisition as something that should be addressed head-on with a decided budget, most tow company owners use a “Field of Dreams” approach, thinking all they have to do is put a sign on their truck, and the calls will start rolling in.
+And when the calls don’t start coming in as quickly as expected, they land square in the lap of the motor clubs and their unreasonable customers.
 But now they are desperate.

 Why do you think motor club rates are so low?
 Because there are not enough service providers who understand exactly how to properly work with the motor clubs and insurance companies.
 They’re setting rates too low and harming themselves.

 Gone are the days of the Yellow Pages.
 Today, there’s a new sheriff in town, and that’s Google.
-There are basically 4 ways in which a motorist finds the services of a towing company, and you’ll want to exploit all 4.
+There are basically four ways in which a motorist finds the services of a towing company, and you’ll want to exploit all 4.
 Motor clubs, Law Enforcement, Referrals, and Google.
-Not everybody has a motor club, not everyone will think to call a friend or repair-shop for a referral, and not everyone will call 911 and ask for help, but everyone has a smartphone and the ability to search for the services of a towing company.
-Unfortunately, there are charlatans in every trade and it’s difficult to know who to trust.
-If you are looking for marketing for your towing business contact The Tow Academy.
-We have a proven process of increasing online visibility so your business gets found more often.
+Not everybody has a motor club, not everyone will think to call a friend or repair shop for a referral, and not everyone will call 911 and ask for help, but everyone has a smartphone and the ability to search for the services of a towing company.
+Unfortunately, there are charlatans in every trade, and it’s difficult to know who to trust.
+If you are looking for marketing for your towing business, contact The Tow Academy.
+We have a proven process of increasing online visibility, so your business gets found more often.

-Als0, if you work motor vehicle accidents, you may encounter situations that are barely tenable.
-On some recoveries, you may be required to do additional damages to the vehicle in order to remedy the situation.
-For example, an accident where two vehicles are merged, or locked together.
+Also, if you work motor vehicle accidents, you may encounter situations that are barely tenable.
+On some recoveries, unintentional damages may occur during the course of providing a necessary remedy to the situation.
+For example, an accident where two vehicles are merged or locked together.
 They can’t be towed together that way, so sometimes you have to break a few eggs to make an omelet.
-Unfortunately, some motorists do not understand the limitations that exist, in these instances.
-And they may complain to their insurance company that you did more damage than was necessary, or that you were neglectful in your work.
-That is why it is always best to carry a damage waiver. and have the customer sign it before commencing the work.
+Unfortunately, some motorists do not understand the limitations that exist in these instances.
+And they may complain to their insurance company that you did more damage than was necessary or that you were neglectful in your work.
+That is why it is always best to carry a damage waiver and, if at all possible, have the customer sign it before commencing the work.